StephToo/815project1/README.md

 The names of the files can be edited in the code.

 Project1codeOUTPUT.py
 The second program is used to analyze the outcomes from the first program.
-The text files will be called and analyzed.
+The text files will be opened and analyzed by line.
+Using matplotlib library, the program will plot the two outcomes on one graph of Flow Rate vs Time.

+This information is used to better understand the behavior of gases in chemical vapor deposition systems.